xulihang/BasicCAT-website/imagetrans/index.md

 ### Low requirements

-ImageTrans has low requirements of the hardware and its size is only about 150MB including a Java runtime.
+ImageTrans has low requirements of the hardware and its size is about 400MB including a Java runtime and the models.
 Your old or low-end devices can run it without a problem.
 But for things involving deep learning, like ballon detection, you'd better run it on a device with at least an Intel Core CPU.

 ### Others